Max Butler: Professional and personal life

 Butler moved with his father near Seattle and worked in part-time technical support positions in various companies.
 He discovered IRC and frequently downloaded warez, or illegally downloaded software or media.
-After an Internet service provider in Littleton, Colorado traced Butler's uploads of warez to an unprotected FTP server –the uploads were consuming excessive bandwidth–to the CompuServe corporate offices in Bellevue, Washington, CompuServe fired Butler.
+After an Internet service provider in Littleton, Colorado traced Butler's uploads of warez to an unprotected FTP server—the uploads were consuming excessive bandwidth—to the CompuServe corporate offices in Bellevue, Washington, CompuServe fired Butler.

 After moving to Half Moon Bay, California, he changed his last name to Vision and lived in a rented mansion "Hungry Manor" with a group of other computer enthusiasts.
 Butler became a system administrator at computer gaming start-up MPath Interactive.
 The Software Publishers Association filed a $300,000 lawsuit against Butler for engaging in unauthorized distribution of software from CompuServe's office and later settled the case for $3,500 and free computer consulting.

 After marrying Kimi Winters, he moved to Berkeley, California, and worked as a freelance pentester and security consultant.
 During this time, he developed 'an online community resource called the "advanced reference archive of current heuristics for network intrusion detection systems," or arachNIDS.'

 FBI investigation, guilty plea, and sentencing

 In the spring of 1998, Butler installed a backdoor onto American federal government websites while trying to fix a security hole in the BIND server daemon.
 However, an investigator with the United States Air Force found Butler via pop-up notifications.
 He hired attorney Jennifer Granick for legal representation after hearing Granick speak at DEF CON.
 On 25 September 2000, Butler pleaded guilty to gaining unauthorized access to Defense Department computers.
 Starting in May 2001, Butler served an 18-month federal prison sentence handed down by US District Judge James Ware.

 After his release from prison in 2003 on supervised release, Butler exploited Wi-Fi technology to commit cyberattacks anonymously along with Chris Aragon from San Francisco.
 He advanced to programming malware, such as allowing the Bifrost Trojan horse to evade virus scanner programs and exploited the HTML Application feature of Internet Explorer to steal American Express credit card information.
 Butler also targeted Citibank by using a Trojan horse towards a credit card identity thief and began distributing PINs to Aragon, who would have others withdraw the maximum daily amount of cash from ATMs until the compromised account was empty.

 Arrested in 2007, Butler was accused of operating CardersMarket, a forum where cyber criminals bought and sold sensitive data such as credit card numbers.
 After pleading guilty to two counts of wire fraud, stealing nearly 2 million credit card numbers, which were used for $86 million in fraudulent purchases, Butler was sentenced to 13-years in prison, which was the longest sentence ever given for hacking charges in the United States of America at the time.
-After prison, Butler will face 5 years of supervised release and is ordered to pay $27.5 million in restitution to his victims.
+Butler was further sentenced to 5 years of supervised release following his custodial sentence and was ordered to pay $27.5 million in restitution to his victims.